Ashishamar99/DBMS-Project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 [Create the database.
 Or import the SQL file].
 (Proceed to the end if this file to check out the creation of a database).

+Note --> You can run the project but you cannot connect to the database unless it is created.
+So you will have to create the database or import the sql file first and then run the project!.
 ----------------------------------------------------------------------------------------------------------------------------------------
-Now, that you have applied the JAR file to the project.
+Now, that you have applied the JAR file to the project and created the database.
 We can run the project now!!.
 ----------------------------------------------------------------------------------------------------------------------------------------
 Steps to run the project --> <br/>
 Step 1 - Open the xampp control panel and start the apache and mysql services.
 Once they are running proceed to step 2. <br/>